Join the Conversation

-A total of 22 applicants received grant awards this year out of 30 applications that were submitted, according to Kelley Gibson, Cultural Alliance director of communications and engagement.
+This year, 22 applicants received grant awards out of 30 submissions, according to Kelley Gibson, Cultural Alliance director of communications and engagement.

 The number of applications received is the highest since the program's inception in 2011, which first provided funding for projects in 2012.

 The goal of the program is twofold — to contribute to the local economy and to create a more cohesive community through the arts, according to Gibson.

 More than $100,000 from the Cultural Alliance's annual campaign fund was distributed among the 22 winners, she said.